padfoot999/myBFF/README.md

 - Juniper Portal (Will look for 2FA bypass and list what is accessible)
 - MobileIron (Unknown.
 Have to find out what is accessible first!)
 - Outlook/Office365 (will parse email, contacts, and other data from email)
+- Wordpress (Will be adding "SomethingCool" soon)
+- CiscoVPN (Enumerate User accounts (May not work on all configurations))

 New modules will be added.